medcomdk/MedCom-FHIR-Communication/docs/index.md

 ### 4.4.1 Scope and Usage

-The Provenance resource tracks information about the activity that created, revised, deleted, or signed a version of a resource, describing the entities and agents involved.
+The MedComMessagingProvenance resource tracks information about the activity that created, revised, deleted, or signed a version of a resource, describing the entities and agents involved.
 This information can be used to form assessments about its quality, reliability, trustworthiness, or to provide pointers for where to go to further investigate the origins of the resource and the information in it.

 Provenance resources are a record-keeping assertion that gathers information about the context in which the information in a resource was obtained.
 Provenance resources are prepared by the application that initiates the create/update etc. of the resource.
 An AuditEvent resource contains overlapping information, but is created as events occur, to track and audit the events.
 AuditEvent resources are often (though not exclusively) created by the application responding to the read/query/create/update/etc. event.

-### 4.4.2 Rules

-[TBD]

-- MedCom FHIR Messages **SHALL** contain at least one bundled MedComMessagingProvenance resource
-- MedCom FHIR Messages **SHALL** contain one bundled MedComMessagingProvenance resource for each message exchange the message has been involved in
-- MedCom FHIR Messages **SHALL** contain no more than two bundled MedComMessagingProvenance resource when acknowledging a message

 <br>

 <p align="left">
   <img src="https://build.fhir.org/ig/hl7dk/dk-medcom-messaging/MedComMessagingProvenance.png">
 </p>

+<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging//StructureDefinition-medcom-messaging-provenance.html" target="_blank">Tab here to see the detailed description for MedComMessagingProvenance in MedComMessingMessage IG</a>

 <!--
 ![alt text](https://build.fhir.org/ig/hl7dk/dk-medcom-messaging/MedComMessagingProvenance.png "MedCom Messaging Provenance key concepts(Remote)")